Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-scroll-to-top.md

 }
 ```

-It can be as easy as this, many ways leading to the same solution it all depends on what you prefer or needs.
+It can be as easy as this, with many ways leading to the same solution.
+It all depends on what you prefer or need.

 See it in action on this Codepen.